cacophony-wj/LeS/README.md

 Open the Steam Properties window, navigate to the Language tab and select English from the dropdown menu.

+**Install Skyrim** (OPTIONAL)

+If Skyrim is not installed, do so. _DO NOT_ install it _ANYWHERE_ inside a _Program Files_ folder.
+This will only wreak havoc in the end.

+If you must, create a Steam library elsewhere on your computer (for example, _D:\Steam_) and install Skyrim there.
+(Options for such are given within Steam.)

+If you only have one hard drive and Steam is installed to _C:\Program Files_, you will have to relocate it to _C:\_.
+I'm sorry.

 **Clean Skyrim**

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it. **Do not install Skyrim anywhere inside any Program Files folder.
 Wabbajack will not work in a folder that is protected by Windows.** You should also clean up the Skyrim Special Edition folder in Documents/My Games/.
 If you have download throttles or caps, or just don't want to wait, you can also use [Skyrim Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) by trawz to clean your installation.